sokungz01/mastermindGeneticAlgorithm/README.md

 #define FITNESS_WHITE_VALUE 1.0

 ## Note📝
-1. **CROSSOVER_RATE** is the ratio between single-point crossover and two-point crossover.
+1. **CROSSOVER_RATE** is the ratio between single-point and two-point crossover.
 Therefore MUTATION_RATE 10 means a 10% chance of using a single-point crossover and a 90% chance of using a two-point crossover (10/90)
 2. **PERMUTATION_RATE** is the chance of being mutated by the **"swap mutation"** method
 3. **ELITSM_POPULATION_RATE** is the rate of elitism from the eligible set
 4. The eligible set noted by **"EHAT"**
 5. The fitness value converges to 0 is better

+## Project Report📃

 ## Background🏫
 - This project is a part of the CPE231 Algorithm subject in Semester 1/2023